mkannwischer/wookiee-encapsulation/README.md

 Assignment 1 is https://cryptojedi.org/wookie.tar.gz by Peter Schwabe.
 Assignment 2 builds upon it.

+All the code in this repository is published under a CC0 copyright waiver.
+Students of the course will receive solutions in the online learning platform later.
+Solutions are also available upon request.

 # Assignment 1: Implementing Wookiee

 In the first week's assignment you will be implementing Wookiee -- a very